ssr2399/spotME/README.md

 # spotME
-(googleaistudio)SpotME is a minimal, intuitive 2x2 dashboard app that acts as a personal event companion, reducing confusion, anxiety, and waiting time through real-time insights and guided navigation.
+SpotME is a minimal, intuitive 2x2 dashboard app that acts as a personal event companion, reducing confusion, anxiety, and waiting time through real-time insights and guided navigation.